nix-life/Small-Projects/README.md

 Calculates the distance between two cities and allows the user to specify a unit of distance.
 This program may require finding coordinates of the cities like latitude and longitude.

-Notes: Unit of distance not implemented, coordinates found are based on csv file in data Credit to bahar for the [data](https://github.com/bahar/WorldCityLocations/tree/master)
+Notes: Unit of distance not implemented, coordinates found are based on csv file in data; Credit to bahar for the [data](https://github.com/bahar/WorldCityLocations/tree/master)